alexvanholtz/alex.craft.dev/readme.md

 6. Fill in the proper MySQL credentials in `alex.craft.dev/craft/config/db.php`.

+7. Download uploads from `http://alexvanholtz.com/uploads/downloads/AlexCraftUploads.zip` and place them in `alex.craft.dev/uploads/`.

-7. Create a new virtual host with the hostname `alex.craft.dev` that points to the `alex.craft.dev/` folder.
+8. Create a new virtual host with the hostname `alex.craft.dev` that points to the `alex.craft.dev/` folder.
 If using MAMP, add the following to the bottom of `/Applications/MAMP/conf/apache/httpd.conf` and restart apache.

 		> NameVirtualHost *
 		> <VirtualHost *>